A Woman’s Place is Everywhere

 We may be living in a modern world, but to this day women are still undermined.
 Women are still a victim of gender-based violence and inequality in the workplace.
 Societies often frown upon women who are career-driven and want to be independent.
 Some still have that mindset that because she is a woman this is not meant for her.

 I have always been encouraged to reach for the stars and not to let anyone put me down.
 So, when I hear such remarks, it irks me.
 I find it so unbelievable that we still have these stigmas attached to women.
 We were fortunate enough to be born in a time where we did not have to go through hardships that women have in the past, but we have a battle of our own to fight.

 Women are seen as better leaders, especially in times of crisis.
 Employees look for a leader who is understanding and sensitive, who displays honesty and integrity, and who inspires and motivates them, amongst others.
 These traits are more often displayed by women.
 When an organization is in trouble, they turn to a female leader to resolve the issue.
-A woman’s compassion and resilience is what makes her a force to be reckoned with.
+A woman’s compassion and resilience are what make her a force to be reckoned with.

 Here’s to the strong women.
 May we know them.
 May we be them.
 May we raise them.